A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Introduction

 To handle the uncertainty of the covariance matrix, several robust techniques are proposed by reconstructing the sample covariance matrix.
-The well known one is the diagonal loading (DL) based beamformer \cite{Cox1987Robust,Carlson1988Covariance,Elnashar2006Diagonal}, which modify the sample covariance matrix by adding a diagonal matrix.
-As the DL beamformer though only modifies the covariance matrix, it also enable to mitigate the impact of SV mismatch \cite{Li2003Capon}.
-However, its performance may degrade in high SINR situation if the target signal is presented in training data samples.
-Recently, several covariance matrix reconstruction based beamformers were proposed \cite{Gu2012Reconstruction,Ruan2014Shrinkage,Huang2015Reconstruction}, these beamformers exploit the a priori knowledge of the array manifold to reconstruct the interference-plus-noise covariance matrix and estimate the SV of the target signal.
-But the covariance matrix reconstruction procedure are based on integration operation over specified angle regions, which requires a large computation cost especially for large size array and 2-dimensional angle space.
+The well known one is the diagonal loading (DL) based beamformer~\cite{Cox1987Robust,Carlson1988Covariance,Elnashar2006Diagonal}, which modifies the sample covariance matrix by adding a diagonal matrix. {\black Though the DL beamformer only modifies the covariance matrix, it also enables to mitigate the impact of SV mismatch~\cite{Li2003Capon}}.
+However, its performance may degrade in high signal-to-interference plus noise ratio (SINR) situation if the target signal is present in training samples.
+By exploiting the a prior knowledge of the array manifold, several covariance matrix reconstruction based beamformers were proposed~\cite{Gu2012Reconstruction,Ruan2014Shrinkage,Huang2015Reconstruction,zhang2015interference}.
+These beamformers reconstruct the interference-plus-noise covariance matrix and estimate the SV of the target signal from presumed SVs.
+Note that the covariance matrix reconstruction procedure are based on integration operation over specified angle regions, which may require large computational cost especially for a large size array. {\black Authors in~\cite{yang2018high} propose a spiked random matrix based model to reconstruct it.} But this work does not consider the SV mismatch issue.

-In this paper, we utilize the convex optimization technique to revisit the robust beamformer design problem.
-We propose a penalized inequality-constraint minimum variance (P-ICMV) beamformer based on the min-max criteria and also develop an efficient optimization algorithm for solving the problem.
-We summarize our contributions as follows: \begin{enumerate}[fullwidth,label=(\arabic*)]
+In this paper, we consider the robust beamformer design and assume that the \textit{presumed} SVs for different directions are available.
+Also, we assume a rough DoA estimation for each source can be obtained by a suitable DoA estimation algorithm.
+These basic assumptions can be satisfied in many beamforming applications such as radar~\cite{ho2013radar} and microphone array~\cite{Doclo2015Magzine}.
+By exploiting these prior knowledge, we propose a penalized inequality-constraint minimum variance (P-ICMV) beamformer {\black formulation} and also develop an efficient optimization algorithm to {\black solve the proposed formulation}.
+Our main contributions are: \begin{enumerate}[fullwidth,label=(\arabic*)]

-\item Various robustness considerations: The P-ICMV beamformer is robust against three kinds of errors caused by different uncertainties in practice, including the DoA error, the SV mismatch error, and the covariance matrix estimation error.
-Precisely, two types of inequality constraints (one for preserving target signal and the other for suppressing interferences) for controlling spatial responses around different directions are introduced to provide robustness against DoA error.
-In the presence of SV mismatch, these inequality constraints also imply bounded spatial responses, and the impact of SV mismatch is controlled by controlling the $\ell_2$ norm of beamfomer.
-In addition, those inequality constraints for interference suppression further provide an efficient suppression guarantee when the covariance matrix of interference-plus-noise are badly estimated or even unavailable.